 With their ballooning balance sheets, companies can invest more in research & development, marketing, or sales projects designed to promote growth.

-Some companies, like InVision, have found outsourcing to be so much to their advantage that they have moved to a fully outsourced team.
-Others, especially in the technology sector, take advantage of the similar or superior talent level found in countries like Bulgaria, Ukraine, Czechoslovakia or even Brazil at a significantly decreased cost.
+Some companies have found outsourcing so much to their advantage that they have moved to a fully outsourced team.
+Others (especially in the technology sector) take advantage of talents found abroad at significantly decreased cost.

-At the end of the day, remote employees are typically no substitute for in-house human capital, but they can get very close.
-Hitting close to the mark requires inputs that may have been overlooked until now, such as proper documentation practices.
-In place of training, you must put extra efforts into creating guidelines, brand books and other resources for outsourced talent.
-This will reduce mistakes, time spent on supervision and review, and makes overcoming minor hurdles that much easier.
+In place of training, put extra effort into creating guidelines, brand books and other resources for outsourced talent.
+This will reduce mistakes and time spent on supervision and make overcoming minor hurdles much easier.

 Why outsource if the best offshore workers will need custom guides and babysitters?
 The truth is that some will need a helping hand to get started, but it’s usually worth it for those individuals who can strike a careful balance.
-Finding someone who is confident and consistent with the company’s standards is only half the battle, however.
-Offshore outsourcing always comes with some extra fees in the form of international money transfers and processing charges.
-Sending money between banks cross border is expensive and adds sometimes up to 10%, which severely cuts into any firm’s margins.
+However, finding someone who is confident and consistent with the company’s standards is only half the battle.

 Offshore outsourcing comes with extra fees in international money transfers and processing charges.
 Sending money between banks cross-border is expensive and sometimes adds up to 10%, severely cutting any firm’s margins.

 Outsourcing staff with the help of CurrencyTransfer